Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 Thus, solutions to the Fokker-Plank equation get better integrability with respect to the Gaussian measure as time advances, but they never become bounded.
 Gross proved later in~\cite{GrossLogSobolev} that this particular hypercontractivity is equivalent to the Sobolev inequality of logarithmic type

-where the left-hand side of the inequality is the so-called \emph{entropy} of~$f$.
-This is the first instance in which the equivalence between hypercontractivity and a logarithmic Sobolev inequality is established.
+where the left-hand side is the so-called \emph{entropy} of~$f$.
+This work was the first to establish the equivalence between hypercontractivity and a logarithmic Sobolev inequality.

-That work already includes what we refer to here as~$p$--logarithmic Sobolev inequalities.
+That paper already includes what we denote here as~$p$--logarithmic Sobolev inequalities.
 When an operator~$\mathcal{L}$ satisfies a~$p$--logarithmic Sobolev inequality, Gross refers to it as a \emph{Sobolev generator of index~$p$}.
-However, in his paper, these inequalities are used only as an intermediate technical tool for establishing Nelson's hypercontractivity, and the fundamental importance of this entire family of inequalities has until now gone unrecognized; see~\Cref{se:equivalence} for further details.
+However, in his work, these inequalities are used only as an intermediate technical tool for establishing Nelson's hypercontractivity, and the fundamental importance of this entire family of inequalities has until now gone unrecognized; see~\Cref{se:equivalence} for further details.

 It is worth stressing that the hypercontractivity exhibited by the Ornstein–Uhlenbeck semigroup is \emph{intrinsic}: the operator is hypercontractive when measured with respect to its ground state, in this case the Gaussian function.
 A substantial portion of the literature on hypercontractivity, supercontractivity, and ultracontractivity focuses precisely on such intrinsic properties of semigroups.
 For a comprehensive treatment of intrinsic hypercontractivity, supercontractivity, and ultracontractivity, we refer the reader to~\cite{DaviesSimonIntrinsic}.